Rover17-Dev/SocialMediaInfo/README.md

 <a href="https://poggit.pmmp.io/p/SocialMediaInfo"><img src="https://poggit.pmmp.io/shield.state/SocialMediaInfo"></a>

-A plugin how add commands like /info to see the discord server, teamspeak and the site or other social media link of the server (Fully configurable)
+A plugin that helps your players to find the discord server, teamspeak and the website or other social media link of your server (Fully configurable)

 Commands
 discord : Send you the discord server link of the server